-Founded in 2007, Weebly is now one of the leading website builders with a mammoth 40 million customers worldwide.
+Founded in 2007, Weebly is now one of the leading website builder solutions with a mammoth 40 million customers worldwide.

 The App Centre has more than 200 widgets for enhancing and integrating your site with other services, and the integrated web store enables selling any combination of physical products, digital downloads and services.

 The service has plenty of supporting features, too, covering marketing, SEO, social media and more.
 There are even custom iOS and Android apps to enable building, editing and managing sites from your mobile device.

 The Weebly range starts with a simple free plan.
 This has some of the restrictions you would expect of a free website builder – space is limited to 500MB, your site will have ads, and it’ll be limited to a subdomain (mysite.weebly.com) – but plus points include SSL security, email and chat support.
 Overall it may be enough for a simple personal site.

 The £5 ($6.50) a month Starter plan drops the ads, gives you unlimited storage, throws in a free domain and a $100 (£77) Google Ads credit, and includes advanced stats on your visitors.
 There's also support for a web store with up to 10 products, although Weebly adds a 3% transaction fee (on top of any other payment provider charges) and customers must check out on Weebly.com.

 The £8 ($10.40) a month Pro plan extends the service with password protection, video backgrounds, and support for playing HD audio and video.
 The web store gets support for up to 25 products, although checkout is still on Weebly.com.
 Our favorite feature is the ability to sign up a maximum of 100 members to your site, and give them access to premium content.
 But what could be more important is that the Pro plan includes phone support.